-Don’t think small: first Swiss Netflix series, ‘Winter Palace’ sets tone of what’s to come
+Don’t think small: first Swiss Netflix series, ‘Winter Palace’, sets tone of what’s to come

-With the adoption of the so-called ‘Lex Netflix’, streaming platforms’ co-productions such as Winter Palace, made with the public broadcaster RTS, will become a regular feature in the future.
+With the adoption of the so-called ‘Lex Netflix’, streaming platforms’ co-productions such as Winter Palace, made with Swiss public broadcaster, RTS, will become a regular feature in the future.
 What’s in it for the Swiss entertainment industry?

 “What is our national motto?,” asks protagonist André Morel (played by French-Swiss actor Cyril Metzger) in the opening episode of Winter Palace, the first Swiss television series co-produced by Netflix.